sku0x20/c_oop/readme.md

   - though one additional lookup
 - interface struct is always returned by value, never pointer
 - interface have methods which delegate to methods in vtable passing the impl pointer
+- when taking interface as a function parameter, try to take it by value
+- when taking interface in constructor, it should be passed by value (move semantics)

 ## limitations